44 GREAT ATTRACTIONS IN MOAB, UTAH

 ✮ Potash Road / UT-279 (several locations/spots, including the Bear Panel)

-Sego Canyon is an impressive petroglyph site, but requires a 1 hour drive north of Moab.
+Sego Canyon is an impressive petroglyph site, but requires a 50-60 minute drive north of Moab.
 It's worth the drive in my opinion.

 There are also some near Magic Theater Arch off Kane Creek Road (although take note that Google Maps may or may not show the correct location for this arch).
-The North Fork of Mill Creek has some too.

 As a reminder, please do NOT touch petroglyphs as our fingers have natural oils that lead to the degradation of rock art. |